svlobao/svlobao/README.md

 My current goal is develop a simple language learning app, featuring flashcards for basic Japanese vocabulary and its writting systems (Hiragana and Katakana).
 I hope to reach a couple thousand users and improve their (possibly) first contact with the Japanese language.
 If that turns out a success, I will consider improving the app to help people achieve their first Japanese language proficiency certificate (JLPT N5).

-If you're in the same page as me, or just want to exchange some ideas, feel free to reach me out at Instagram (@svlobao).
+If you're in the same page as me, or just want to exchange some ideas, feel free to reach me out on Instagram (@svlobao).

 Thanks.